somanshu25/Parallel-Point-Cloud-Registration/README.md

 ## GPU Naive Implementation

-In GPU Naive implementation, the difference with respect to the previous CPU Implementation is that there are `sourceSize` number of parallel threads which are released which compute the closest neighbour for each point in source pointcloud seperately. in this implementation is that for  After finding the correspondance, we are mean centering the source and correspondance points and then finding the SVD for the `XYT`.
-Then applying the theory mentioned above for finding the optimization, we calculate the rotation and translational matrix for each iteration of the alogorithm and update the source points.
+In GPU Naive implementation, the difference with respect to the previous CPU Implementation is that there are `sourceSize` number of parallel threads which are released which compute the closest neighbour for each point in source pointcloud seperately.
+We cna perform this in parallel as each source point is independent of each other when finding the correspondance point in the target pointcloud.
+The implementation of mean centering, matirx multiplication and updating the source points are also done in parallel for each point in the source pointcloud to improve the time efficiency.
+For implementing the matrix multiplication, we used the concept of outer product to calculate the matrixes of each row and column vector pair and then apply the `thrust::reduce` to parallely add them to get the final multiplication result.

+## KD-tree Implementation

+In the previous implementations, we are doing the naive search over all the points in the target pointcloud